Drug Detox – Withdrawal Symptoms and Treatment Programs

 The First Stage of Drug Detox

-The first hours and days of detoxification can be intense for many patients, and medical and psychiatric staff members will be on hand constantly to provide effective support.
-Any number of issues can come up for patients in their first few hours of detox and the most urgent need will be addressed first followed by the next and the next until full stabilization has been established.
+The first hours and days of detoxification can be intense for many patients.
+In a medical recovery setting, medical and psychiatric staff members will be on hand around-the-clock to provide effective support.
+Any number of issues can come up for patients in their first few hours of detox, and the most urgent need will be addressed first.
+The treatment team will address any subsequent developments to arise throughout the detox process until full stabilization has been established.
 Some examples of possible issues include: